Cam0505/CamOnAirflow/dbt/models/docs.md

 A higher-level geographic grouping, such as a continent or internal administrative region.
 Optional but useful for rollups and segmentation.
 {% enddocs %}
 # S

+{% docs summary__avg %}
+The average value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__max %}
+The maximum value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__median %}
+The median value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__min %}
+The minimum value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__q02 %}
+The 2nd percentile value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__q25 %}
+The 25th percentile value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__q75 %}
+The 75th percentile value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__q98 %}
+The 98th percentile value observed for the parameter in the daily summary.
+{% enddocs %}

+{% docs summary__sd %}
+The standard deviation of values for the parameter in the daily summary.
+{% enddocs %}
 # T

 {% docs total_distance_km %}